evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 **Coming soon**: Adding panels from the web app, and new templates.
 {% endhint %}

 Use `add_panel` method to add panels to a dashboard.
-You can specify the metric name, legend, plot type, tab, etc. After implementing the changes, save the configuration with `project.save()`.
+You can specify the panel name, legend, plot type, tab, etc. After implementing the changes, save the configuration with `project.save()`.
 Here is an example:

 ```python
 project.dashboard.add_panel(